Instruction Tuning and Preference Optimization for Enterprise Use Cases

 Training Schedules

 SFT → DPO → safety hardening (adversarial preferences) on weekly cadence; adapters per tenant; freezing base.
+AI infrastructure inspection demonstrates similar modular architecture patterns for multi-modal AI systems.

 Resource & Cost

 Prefer PEFT and quantized inference; cache prefixes; cap retrieval depth; DPO often cheaper than full RLHF; RLAIF for pre‑screening.
+Predictive maintenance AI for industrial assets demonstrates latency, cost reduction, ROI, and industrial deployment outcomes.

 Pseudo‑Code: End‑to‑End Alignment